josmar-crwdstffng/angular/aio/content/guide/angular-package-format.md

 ## Why specify a package format?

-In today's JavaScript landscape, developers will consume packages in many different ways, using many different toolchains \(Webpack, rollup, esbuild, etc.\).
+In the JavaScript landscape of today, developers will consume packages in many different ways, using many different toolchains \(Webpack, rollup, esbuild, etc.\).
 These tools may understand and require different inputs - some tools may be able to process the latest ES language version, while others may benefit from directly consuming an older ES version.

 The Angular distribution format supports all of the commonly used development tools and workflows, and adds emphasis on optimizations that result either in smaller application payload size or faster development iteration cycle \(build time\).